fpco/inline-c/README.md

 `Context`s can be composed using their `Monoid` instance.

-Ideally a `Context` will be provided for each C library that should be used with `inline-c`, so that the user will simply use that, or combine multiple ones if multiple libraries are to be used.
+Ideally a `Context` will be provided for each C library that should be used with `inline-c`.
+The user can then combine multiple contexts together if multiple libraries are to be used in the same program.
 See the [section about NAG](#using-inline-c-with-nag) for examples using a `Context` tailored for a library.

-For information regarding how to define `Context`s, see the Haddock docs for `Language.C.Inline.Context`.
+For information regarding how to define `Context`s, see the Haddock-generated API documentation for `Language.C.Inline.Context`.

 ## More anti-quoters